oracle/rwloadsim/docs/SQL.md

 and or string constants.
 Even when inside a procedure, function or execution block, a sql declaration is _never_ "executed" and does therefore not constitute dynamic SQL.
-Declaration and use of dynamic SQL variables, where the sql text and possibly bind/define is done at runtime is described in [DYNAMICSQL.md](DYNAMICSQL.md).
+This constraint is legacy from previous versions of rwloadsim, but it is unlikely to be changed; if needed, use declared dynamic SQL.

-For immediate sql execution, if the sql text is provided as a concatenation, it _will_ be treated as a dynamic sql and will also have the implicit bind and define done.
+For immediate sql execution, if the sql text is provided as a concatenation, it _will_ be treated as a dynamic SQL and will also have the implicit bind and define done.
-Doing so implies array dml cannot be used, as the sql statement potentially could change for each execution inside a loop.
+Doing so implies array dml cannot be used, as the sql statement potentially could changed for each execution inside a loop.
+If you need dynmically generated dml to use an array, use declared dynamic SQL.

+Declaration and use of dynamic SQL variables, where the sql text and possibly bind/define are done at runtime is described in [DYNAMICSQL.md](DYNAMICSQL.md).

 ## Navigation
 * [index.md](index.md#rwpload-simulator-users-guide) Table of contents